Karol Lang: Career and research

 In 1986, he joined the group of Prof. Stanley Wójcicki at Stanford University to work on a search for rare decays of neutral kaons at Brookhaven National Laboratory (BNL) on Long Island, NY.
-In 1991, Lang assumed a faculty position at the University of Texas at Austin, 160 miles south of Waxahachi, near Dallas, where an ill-fated Superconducting Super Collider (SSC), cancelled in October 1993, was being constructed.
+In 1991, Lang assumed a faculty position at the University of Texas at Austin, 160 miles south of Waxahachie, near Dallas, where an ill-fated Superconducting Super Collider (SSC), cancelled in October 1993, was being constructed.